radioclubjp/radioclubjp.github.io/_posts/2025-03-26-signature.markdown

 # Introduction

-This post concerns the signature homomorphism.
-I think the signature homomorphism might be one of the most underappreciated objects in mathematics.
-I hope the reader will agree after they finish reading this post.
+The signature homomorphism is one of the most beautiful and miraculous objects in mathematics.
+Its existence is a miracle explained by what we will call the fundamental fact.
+This post explores the meaning of the signature homomorphism, the fundamental fact and ways to prove it.

 # Motivation